 Benefits of running webinars

-Webinars are online, which means they can be consumed by anyone with an internet connection and internet-enabled device.
-And, if they’re recorded, they can be accessed by even more people after the event.
-This allows you to reach your audience wherever they’re located, rather than bringing them to you.
+Webinars are online, which means they can be consumed by anyone with an Internet connection.
+If recorded and available on-demand, they can be accessed by even more people after the event.
+This allows you to reach your audience wherever they’re located.

-Would you finish a blog that took an hour to read, or watch a YouTube video that was an hour long?
+Would you finish a blog that took an hour to read, or watch a YouTube video of similar length?
 Probably not.
-Yet, more than 2/3s of registrations are for 60-minute webinars.
+Yet, more than two-thirds of registrations are for 60-minute webinars.

-This is because they’re easy to consume, can be interactive, and they utilize the power of scarcity (the fear of missing out on something good), giving you a powerful tool for engaging your audience.
+This is because they’re easy to consume, can be interactive, and utilize scarcity (the fear of missing out on something good), giving you a powerful tool to engage your audience.

 Webinars are an excellent way to guide prospects along the customer journey.
-Whether that’s generating leads, converting sales, onboarding customers, or increasing lifetime value, you can find a webinar format that delivers results.
+Whether it’s generating leads, converting sales, onboarding customers, or increasing lifetime value, you can find a webinar format that delivers results.

-Interactive webinars give you audience insights and data that would be difficult to obtain elsewhere.
+Interactive webinars provide audience insights and data that would be difficult to obtain elsewhere.
 Polls, Q&As, and surveys can help you uncover pain points, trends, and opinions that are useful for your sales team.

-Webinars give you a platform to demonstrate your expertise and that of your partners.
-This helps you to build authority and credibility in your industry and among your customers.
+Webinars offer a platform to demonstrate your expertise and that of your partners.
+This builds authority and credibility in your industry and among your customers.

-Finally, webinars help you deliver value to your customers.
-Whether that’s knowledge, insider information, or product updates, it helps your audience and encourages reciprocity, which can generate high customer lifetime value.
+Finally, webinars deliver value to your customers.
+Whether that’s knowledge, insider information, or product updates, they benefit your audience and encourage reciprocity, which can generate high customer lifetime value.